 - Fresh — Is the information covered new or a new approach to a common problem?

 - Immersive — Does the proposal cover many aspects of the topic in-depth?

 Speaker Reimbursements / Stipends

 Please let us know in your submission if that’s possible.
-Companies who cover speaker travel will be listed as sponsors.
+Speakers/Companies who waive the speaker honorarium will be listed as sponsors.

 - $200 Honorarium